Coaching

 Mindset coaching with Nick is a good fit if:

-- You want a fresh approach to personal growth.
-You’re looking for something more substantive and customized than a self-help book; more growth-oriented than psychotherapy; more individualized than courses and groups; more nuanced and rigorous than executive coaching; less ethereal than life-coaching.
-You like my unique approach to emotional health—practical, rigorous, friendly—but want to go deeper and get more personalized than you can in my articles or courses.
+• You want a fresh approach to personal growth.
+You’re looking for something more growth-oriented than therapy, more individualized than courses, and more nuanced than executive coaching.
+You like my approach to emotional health, but want something more structured and personalized than you can get in my articles or courses.

 What Issues Does Mindset Coaching Address?